altocodenl/tagaway-mobile/tagaway/lib/readme.md

 If this is the first time that `computeLocalPages` is executed, we will set up a listener that determines whether `computeLocalPages` should be executed again.

-Notice that we store the listener in the `localPagesListener` key of the store, so by checking whether `localPagesListener` is set, we will know whether this logic has been already executed or not.
+Notice that we store the listener in the `localPagesListener` key of the store, so by checking whether `localPagesListener` is set, we will know whether this logic has been already executed once or not.

 ```dart
       if (StoreService.instance.get ('localPagesListener') == '') {